 The global view gives a view of the entire universe that could be explored.
-One purpose of the global view is to give a sense of what is in a database - and what is not.
-For example a world atlas global view might show a projected map of the earth, telling us that in fact it doesn't include the moon or the galaxy.
+One purpose of the global view is to give a sense of what information will be in the image - and what is not.
+For example a world atlas global view might show a projected map of the earth, telling us that in fact this "world" doesn't include the moon or the galaxy.
+To get a real sense of how much information can be obtained from the image users need to see the global view AND a maximum-detail view.
+The maximum zooming factor is therefore related to the density of the image.

-Remark: The global view is often used as an overview in a coordinated pair.
-But if the zooming factor between the global view and the detail view is too large, an intermediate view is used as overview.
-For example because the zooming factor between the map of the world and the map of Paris is very large, one might use an intermediate map of Europe or France as an overview for the map of Paris.
+The global view is often used as an overview in a coordinated pair.
+But if the maximum zooming factor is too large, an intermediate view will have to be used as overview.
+For example because the zooming factor between the map of the world and the map of Paris is very large, one might use an intermediate map of Europe or France as an overview for the map of Paris (Figure 3 and 9).